IBM/maximo-labs/MkDocs/edc_8.11/docs/edc_integration.md

 Once the first Lenze device is created it is easy to duplicate it for the second one:
 ![Duplicate device](/img/edc_8.11/edc_integration_11.png)</br></br>

-Enter the Device label and slave ID 2.
+Enter the Device name and Server ID 2.
 Click `Next`:
 ![Configure protocol](/img/edc_8.11/edc_integration_12.png)</br></br>

 The data point settings are cloned automatically.
 Click `Finish`.</br>